UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/08-writing-transformations.md

 >## Challenge
 >What is the most frequent individual `Subject` among the journals listed in the dataset?
 >Use `facetting`, perform `transformation` and `common transformation`, as well as the `splitting` function to come up with a solution.
 Tip: we do not want to differentiate subject levels.
+Take a close look at the different separators present in this column and think about how you can remove them.
 >>## Solution
 >>1.
 Create a text facet for the 'Subject' column
 >>2.
 Notice that top-level subjects are separated by vertical bars `|` and same level by periods `.`, and colons `:` for sub-topics